 One more lesson from our series Короткий курс з історії України.
-This time we will talk about the beginning of the Ukrainian Socialist Soviet Republic – УСРР (later УРСР) and probably the most tragic times in the Ukrainian history.
+This time we will talk about the beginning of the Ukrainian Socialist Soviet Republic – УСРР (later УРСР), and probably the most tragic times in Ukrainian history.

 - listen to my introduction about попередні уроки історії;

 - listen the chapter #6 of Короткий курс з історії України;

 - relisten by smaller parts with my explanations and comprehension questions;

 - try to solve a short True or false quiz;

 - discover “Розстріляне Відродження” – the generation of talented Ukrainian artists and writers who had a tragic destiny…

 Study these important terms before listening to the episode:

 - СРСР (Союз Радянських Соціалістичних Республік) – The Soviet Union, officially the Union of Soviet Socialist Republics, abbreviated as the USSR, was a socialist state in Eurasia that existed from 1922 to 1991.

 - УРСР (Українська Радянська Соціалістична Республіка, before 1937 – Українська Соціалістична Радянська Республіка) – The Ukrainian Soviet Socialist Republic, also known as Soviet Ukraine, was one of the constituent republics of the Soviet Union from its inception in 1922 to its breakup in 1991.